 Dean's Award for Distinguished Outreach Achievements

 The Dean's Award for Distinguished Outreach Achievements was established in 2015.
 The award is presented each year to an individual faculty member who has demonstrated significant and longstanding achievement of positive community impact through outreach activities or programs within the College of Engineering.
+Recipient of this award will be honored at the annual College of Engineering Faculty Awards Banquet.

 Not currently accepting nominations.